Audubon Center in Greenwich

 295 West Avenue, Norwalk

 Explore the Civil War era and mid-to-late 19th century American history, art, design and architecture at this iconic National Historic Landmark.
-Learn about life during the Victorian era, breakthrough technologies, transportation, economics and more.
-The Lockwood-Mathews Mansion Museum offers field trips as well as interactive classes for students in elementary school, middle school and high school.
-For information on Field Trips and the museum's Education Program please call 2013-838-9799 ext.
-119 or email firstname.lastname@example.org.
+Learn how children lived during the Victorian era, breakthrough technologies, economics, and more.
+The Lockwood-Mathews Mansion Museum offers field trips for students in elementary school, middle school and high school.
+For information on Field Trips and the Museum’s Education Program please call 203-838-9799 ext.
+4 or email firstname.lastname@example.org.

 New England Air Museum